Twisted Nerve: Plot

-A few days later, Martin invites himself to tag along with Susan who is going for a swim at a country lake where Martin attempts to kiss her until she refuses his advances, making her uncomfortable and suspicious about him.
-At home a little later, Susan searches Martin's room while cleaning it, and discovers several books hidden in Martin's drawer that a person with learning difficulties would not read or understand, as well as a book titled Know Yourself from Your Handwriting, in which signatures in the blank pages read 'Martin Durnley'.
+Days later, Martin invites himself to tag along with Susan who is going for a swim at a country lake.
+There, Martin attempts to kiss Susan, who refuses his advances.
+Later at home, Susan searches Martin's room while cleaning and discovers books hidden in a drawer that a person with learning difficulties would not read or understand, as well as a book titled Know Yourself from Your Handwriting, in which signatures in the blank pages read 'Martin Durnley'.

-At this point, Susan begins investigating Martin, first by talking with his mother, and realizes that Martin and Georgie are one and the same after seeing a photograph of Martin at the house.
-Next, Susan visits Shashee at a hospital where he works as a resident to question him about split personalities, and suspects that Martin may be not mentally challenged but a narcissistic sociopath.
+Susan begins investigating Martin, talks with his mother, and realises that the two brothers are one and the same after seeing a photograph of Martin at the house.
+Susan visits her friend Shashee at a hospital where he works to question him about split personalities.

-At Susan's house, Martin begins losing mental control over himself as he rightly suspects that Susan may know who he really is.
-When Susan's neglected and unsuspecting mother attempts to sexually arouse Martin, he kills her by hacking her apart with a hatchet in the backyard wood shed.
+At Susan's house, Martin begins losing control over himself while suspecting that Susan may know who he really is.
+When Susan's neglected and unsuspecting mother attempts to sexually arouse Martin, he kills her with a hatchet.

-When Susan arrives home, Martin holds her captive in his room after finally revealing his true persona.
-He forces Susan to undress so he can sexually fondle her, while Susan's mother's body is found in the woodshed by Gerry Henderson, one of the "paying guests", who calls the police just at the time that Shashee learns the truth about Martin and also calls the police from the hospital and races to the house to rescue Susan.
+When Susan arrives home, Martin holds her captive in his room after revealing his true persona.
+He forces Susan to undress so he can sexually fondle her, while her mother's body is found in the woodshed by Gerry Henderson, one of the "paying guests", who calls the police while Shashee learns the truth about Martin and races to the house to rescue Susan.

-The police arrive at Susan's house where they finally subdue and arrest Martin just when he appears that he is going to kill her.
-They burst into Susan's room as three shots are heard, but Martin had fired at his reflection in the mirror.
-As Martin is taken away he claims that he is Georgie and had killed Martin.
-Susan is unharmed but badly shaken.
-The final shot shows Martin, now confined in a cell at a local mental hospital, ranting over his lost love Susan.
+The police arrive and burst into Susan's room as Martin fires three times at his reflection in the mirror.
+While being taken away, he claims that he is Georgie and has killed Martin.
+Martin is confined in a cell at a mental hospital, ranting over his lost love Susan.

 Cast

-Production
+Production notes

 In October 1967 John Boulting announced he would be making a film with Hayley Mills and Hywell Bennett who had just done The Family Way with the Boultings.
 They said a title had not been given to the film.

 The film was produced by George W. George and Frank Granat, who had just made Pretty Polly with Hayley Mills.
 Filming began on 2 January 1968.

-The film was a co production between British Lion and a new American company, National General.
+The film was a co-production between British Lion Films and a new American company, National General Pictures.